lazaronixon/react-native-turbolinks/README.md

 #### `replaceWith(route)`
 Replace current visitable with a component.
 With the same route param like to visit a component.

+#### `replaceTabWith(tabIndex ,route)`
+Replace visitable inside tab with a component.
+With the same route param like to visit a component.
+It should be used inside `turbolinksError` using tabIndex from event to replace the correct visitable.

 #### `reloadVisitable()`
 Reload current visitable.
 For example when a connection error view is launched and you want to retry.